davidji99/terraform-provider-herokux/docs/index.md

 # HerokuX Provider

-The HerokuX provider interacts with APIs outside of the Heroku Platform APIs to provide additional resources not available in the official [Heroku Terraform provider](https://github.com/heroku/terraform-provider-heroku).
+The HerokuX provider interacts with endpoints not available in the Platform APIs and Platform API variants to provide additional resources not available in the official [Heroku Terraform provider](https://github.com/heroku/terraform-provider-heroku).

-Almost all of the provider's resources require Heroku provider resources as a prerequisite.
+Almost all resources in this provider require official Heroku provider resources as a prerequisite.
+Essentially, this provider is designed to supplement, not replace, the official Heroku provider.

 **This provider has no relationship with Heroku.**